Jeka107/Warped/README.md

 Player's skills.

-Collectibles and their use like for example weapons.
+Collectibles and their use , for example weapons.

 Inventory system.